FAQs for Junior Parents - Updated 23.2.21

 In the Y1-5 classrooms, the girls will be seated facing the front, rather than facing each other.
 In the playground, each bubble will have a designated space to use.
 Teachers will constantly supervise to maintain distance between the bubbles.

-Lunch times will be staggered into two sittings and a new lunch system has been put into place – please see separate catering letter for details.
+Lunchtimes will be staggered into two sittings.
 Bubbles will eat at separate tables and have been assigned separate outdoor spaces for playtimes.

 Girls in all year groups will need to provide their own stationery, as they will not be able to share school resources.
 EYFS-Y2 will need a writing pencil, coloured pencils, a ruler, rubber and sharpener.
 In addition, Y3-Y5 will need a few gel pens, highlighters and, once she has gained her licence, her ink pen, cartridges and ink eraser.

-Assemblies will not take place for the rest of the Autumn Term.
+Assemblies will not take place for the rest of the term.
 Year groups will enjoy class assemblies during the term, as part of the School’s pastoral care and support programme for all students.

 External visitors on site are restricted and by appointment only.